open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The RECOMMENDED default cardinality limit is 2000.

-An overflow attribute is defined, named `otel.metric.overflow` having (boolean) value `true`, used to report a synthetic aggregation of the metric events that could not be independently aggregated because of the limit.
+An overflow attribute set is defined, containing a single attribute `otel.metric.overflow` having (boolean) value `true`, which is used to report a synthetic aggregation of the metric events that could not be independently aggregated because of the limit.
 The overflow attribute set MUST be included in the limit calculation, thus the maximum number of distinct, non-overflow attributes is one less than the limit.

 #### Synchronous instrument cardinality limits

-Views of synchronous instruments with cumulative aggregation temporality MUST continue export the all attribute sets that were observed prior to the beginning of overflow.
+Views of synchronous instruments with cumulative aggregation temporality MUST continue to export the all attribute sets that were observed prior to the beginning of overflow.
 Metric events corresponding with attribute sets that were not observed prior to the overflow will be reflected in a single data point described by (only) the overflow attribute.

-Views of synchronous instruments with delta aggregation temporality can choose an arbitrary subset of attributes to output.
-Regardless of aggregation temporality, the SDK is SHOULD ensure that every output data point is correct, the same result that would be achieved by filtering all attribute keys.
+Views of synchronous instruments with delta aggregation temporality MAY choose an arbitrary subset of attributes to output.

+Regardless of aggregation temporality, the SDK MUST ensure that every metric event is reflected in exactly one Aggregator, which is either an Aggregator associated with the correct attribute set or an aggregator associated with the overflow attribute set.

+Events MUST NOT be double-counted or dropped during overflow an overflow.

 #### Asynchronous instrument cardinality limits